tomzi8571/morsely/README.md

 to calculate the viewport... but hopefully I
 The UI was not good, but I was learning 😉 and it was mostly about the functionality, back then.
 I hope I figured it out, today, as you read this right now 😉

-## Getting Started
-As of now, the project has been deployed to Netlify.
-You can find it here: https://morsely.netlify.app/

 ## Deployment to Netlify